itseduvieira/myblog/_i18n/en/about.md

 Hello there!

 I have been writing a lot in the last couple of years, but hardly published anything.
 I believe this is mostly due to a form of procrastination disguised as 'perfectionism'.
-This cliché is well-known when we try to express ourselves through writing process, also called ‘writer’s block’.
+This cliché is well-known when we try to express ourselves through the writing process, also called ‘writer’s block’.

 I do not believe in that.